aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     The Accelerator codebase can be completely uninstalled from the organization management (root) account, without any impact to the deployed functionality or guardrails.
 In this situation, guardrail updates and new account provisioning reverts to a manual process.
 Should a customer decide they no longer wish to utilize the solution, they can remove the Accelerator codebase without any impact to deployed resources and go back to doing things natively in AWS as they did before they deployed the Accelerator.
 By adopting the Accelerator, customers are not locking themselves in or making a one-way door decision.

-??? faq "What level of Support will the ASEA have from AWS Support?"
+??? faq "1.5.3.
+What level of Support will the ASEA have from AWS Support?"

     #### What level of Support will the ASEA have from AWS Support?